 Everyone agrees that nature has a remarkable way of increasing our energy levels and elevating our spirits.
 But when you take shoes out of the equation, you can connect even deeper to Earth’s energy field and experience the full benefits of earthing.

 In terms of particles, the Earth’s surface carries a negative charge while humans have a positive charge.
-This means that when we make direct contact with the ground, excess energy is discharged.
+This means that when we make direct contact with the ground, excess energy releases.
 Thus, tension from the electrical circuits of the body is liberated and energy from nature is absorbed.
 By reconnecting with Earth’s electrons, many physiological changes occur in the body, including healing and higher levels of energy.

 Nowadays, people often wear rubber or plastic-soled shoes for increased comfort.
 These types of shoes act as a barrier and obstacle to Earth’s energy field.
 As a result, this leads to decreased energy levels in the body.